amandakeasson/tvb_nipype/README.md

 ## RUNNING TVB_NIPYPE

-Put all structural connectivity data in the `input` folder.
+Put all structural connectivity data in the *input* folder.
 Each file is a `.mat` file which contains `sc_weights` and `tract_lengths` for a subject.

-From within your tvb_nipype directory modify the template file called `tvb_nipype_spec.json`.
-The `iterables` field are the parameters for which you would like to test multiple values; the `inputs` field are parameters for which you would like to fix at a single value.
+From within your *tvb_nipype* directory modify the template file called `tvb_nipype_spec.json`.
+The `iterables` field specifies the parameters for which you would like to test multiple values; the `inputs` field specifies parameters for which you would like to fix at a single value.

 Then, simply run
 ```